 - Yes, you are reading the recipe correctly – you do NOT cook the cauliflower before shredding it.
 Trust me on this one.

 - If you don’t want to use cornmeal, you can use bread crumbs or ground oats.
 For a low carb option, almond meal gives that same texture, but the tots are a bit softer and don’t bind together as well.
 They are still tasty though.

-- Squeeze out as much liquid as you possible can and really pack the mixture into the muffin tins.
+- Squeeze out as much liquid as you possibly can and really pack the mixture into the muffin tins.
 This will ensure nice, crispy tots.

 - They also freeze well.
 I often make a double batch and toss some in the freezer.
 As I said, reheating them makes them a little extra crispy, which we actually prefer.